mfhholmes/Adekamie/README.md

 We created a halfway decent technical demo (this project) that was experimented with in some schools and got a mostly favourable response
 However we failed to discover a method for charging for it, and the team fell apart.
 Lessons were learned!

+The code base is incomplete (especially the server-side, as we got into a discussion about whether to use a CMS server or a standalone - now I'm coding servers in Go and this code looks a complete mess).
+The javascript client-side stuff is better but got kludged a bit.

 Feel free to use this code however you wish, but credit me with my contribution to your work, please.